kverbeeck/IoT_House_v2/README.md

 char ssid[] = "Your SSID"; // Use your modems Wi-Fi    <<<<< char pass[] = "Your Wi-Fi password";    <<<<<

-8) Now its time to upload the codes to the ESP32s.
+10) Now its time to upload the codes to the ESP32s.
 Upload "IoT_House_ESP32_BLYNK_ACCESS_CONTROL.ino" to the first ESP32 and "IoT_House_ESP32_CENTRAL_HEATER_GAS_Detection_FINAL.ino" to the second one.
 See this video for uploading code to the ESP32 using Arduino IDE, make sure that the needed drivers are installed for your COM port >> https://www.youtube.com/watch?v=G6l259vEt7k and https://www.youtube.com/watch?v=0XX6fwdxO9Q

-7) If both codes got uploaded without errors and
+11) If your wirring is correct, both codes got uploaded to the ESP32s without errors and your BLYNK got set-up correctly, it should operate like shown in the demo video.

+Enjoy